Ubiquiti Unifi WiFi access point "UAP LR" vs "UAP AC Pro"

 Another word of caution: you SHOULD NOT buy the LR (long range) model for residential or even enterprise use.
 LR models are dedicated to very specific use (think industrial applications).

 Interestingly you can't define the same VLAN for two SSID's.
+If you want two SSID's running on the same VLAN, it should be on the native VLAN only.

 Out of the box, the Pro model is reliable without tweaking transmit power.
 Also it got provisionned with the configuration immediately, thanks to the controller already being in place.